Book a demo Sign in

 A breakout session is the gathering of small groups of event attendees, often taking place in between conference presentations.
 It allows conference-goers to network, meet new people, and discuss the research being presented in a setting that is more intimate and comfortable than the general presentation forum.

 It’s common for breakout sessions to be organized in the same streams as the conference itself, allowing attendees to select sessions that best align with their specific area of interest.
+To attract presenters and participants for these streams, use a professional Call for Papers Template to streamline submissions.

 Some breakout sessions are scheduled with a goal to increase discussion and analysis of the research being presented at the event, while others are provided for the simple purpose of giving conference-goers a break and possibly a networking opportunity.
 Sometimes the brain just needs a reset from the intensity of back-to-back research sessions.
 A refreshing session that is not demanding of much concentration and critical thought can be exactly what attendees need to get back into the academic mindset.